“The filming baker’s wife” Elisabeth Wilms – Amateur film practices and/as useful cinema culture

 In my project, I took Wilms’s case as an example for the interconnections of amateur and commissioned film production in Germany during her period of filmmaking.
 I therefore studied her professionalization process from an autodidact amateur filmmaker to a successful author of commissioned films and her undetermined status in the gray area between amateur and professional filmmaking.
 I also examined the three fields of useful film production which played the biggest role in her career: charity films, promotional films for the City of Dortmund, and industrial film production.
 Lastly, I focussed on the role that her films play in the local commemorative culture of Dortmund.

-The project was completed in March 2020 and defended in April 2020 at the Philipps-University Marburg.
-The publication is in preparation.
+The project was completed in March 2020, defended in April 2020 at the Philipps-University Marburg and published in January 2023 under the title “Die ‘filmende Bäckersfrau’ Elisabeth Wilms” (Link).

 Alexander Stark studied Media and History at the University of Trier.
 From 2014 to 2017 he was a research associate in the project Advertising and the Transformation of Screen Cultures at the Department of Media Studies at the Philipps-University Marburg.
 He has given talks on the interconnections of amateur film and useful cinema at various international workshops and conferences, such as the symposium The Noisy Amateur Film (Bern, 2017), the workshop Amateurism – Professionalism – Pragmatism: Situating Film Practices (Gothenburg, 2017), the 11th Orphan Film Symposium (New York, 2018) and the conference Urban Layers – Rust Belt and the Ruhr (Dortmund and Cincinnati 2019/2020).
 Between September 2017 and May 2020 Alexander was a PhD candidate in the Graduiertenkolleg “Configurations of Film” at the Goethe University, Frankfurt.
 From June 2020 to August 2020 he had a Postdoc-position at Philipps University Marburg, which was funded by a stipend of the Graduiertenkolleg.
 Heis currently working on an application for a DFG-funded research project on the history of television advertising in the FRG and GDR.